cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 The third step is where the domain logic about your source comes in.
 You need to implement a function that takes in an identifier that spits back an instance of the `Publication` class.
 It also has to have an `id_type` argument where the default value matches to the key you used in the sources.
 This actually isn't used anywhere, but must be there because of the interface that consumes it.
-This function can live towards the bottom of the Python file and isn't inside a class

-- it's best to put it next to the bioRxiv, arXiv, and crossref ones.
+This function can live towards the bottom of the Python file and isn't inside a class.
+It's best to put it next to the bioRxiv, arXiv, and crossref ones.

 Most of the way you get data from your source is up to you.
 Most sources have some kind of endpoint that can be queried and returns JSON - note that Wikidata Integrator has a consistent USER AGENT that tells services what kind of code is